The Amazing Race 12: Contestants

-After the season ended, Kynt & Vyxsin applied for third season of The Amazing Race Asia, but were turned down by producer Michael McKay due to their prior Amazing Race experience.
+After the season ended, Kynt & Vyxsin applied for third season of The Amazing Race Asia but were turned down by producer Michael McKay due to their prior Amazing Race experience.
 Their audition was shown on the "Racers Revealed" episode of the season.
-Kynt & Vyxsin and Ronald & Christina competed again on The Amazing Race: Unfinished Business, with Kynt having changed his name to Kent.
+Kynt & Vyxsin and Ronald & Christina competed again on The Amazing Race: Unfinished Business, with Kynt and Ronald now going by "Kent" and "Ron", respectively.
+During the season, Christina Hsu revealed that she was engaged to Azaria Azene.
+They married in March 2011.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.